ericjosephshapiro/complabweb/content/members/shapiro_eric/index.md

 ---

-Eric is a <majors and minors> in the Department of XXX at the YYY at ZZZ University.
+Eric is a Population Health, Epidemiology, and Biostatistics student in the Department of XXX at the YYY at ZZZ University.
 Eric's research focuses on XXX.
 Eric's long-term goal is to XXXX.